 - Don’t do your regular work.
 This is clutch.
 Completely stop working.
 If your job is on the computer, do something that’s not on the computer.
 Step away from your work environment, get some different scenery, whatever—just don’t work.

 - Play.
 People are wired to play, to enjoy, to have fun.
 This is your chance to actually enjoy yourself.
 Indulge your Words With Friends fancy, watch a viral cat video, or have a game of Candy Land with your toddler.
 Whatever your definition of “play” is, do it.

 - Get some sleep.
 If you really want to enjoy your break, give yourself some sleep.
-Previously, I suggested taking a nap.
 A nap is an incredible way to reboot your brain and provide a remaining day’s worth of energy and enthusiasm.
 Using the weekend to refill your sleep deficit is also beneficial, though sleeping in late could do a number on your circadian rhythms.
 Whatever you do, make sure you’re getting adequate sleep.

 - Exercise your creativity.
-Not everyone thinks of themselves as “creative,” but the truth is, most of us have a creative spark somewhere even if it’s not a very bright spark.
-Give creativity a try—whether it’s painting, gardening, organizing, playing, doing remodeling, cooking, etc. Creativity is simply the act of creating something, and such activity helps to stretch the mind in areas that need to be stretched.
+Not everyone thinks of themselves as “creative,” but the truth is, most of us have a creative spark somewhere.
+Creativity is simply the act of creating something, and this helps stretch the mind, even if your work of art isn’t museum-worthy.
+Give it a try—whether your creative outlet is painting, gardening, organizing, playing, remodeling, cooking, etc.

 - Be intellectually curious.
 Although your break is a time to relax, this doesn’t mean the total abdication of brain usage.
-In fact, as you use your brain in different ways, you will enhance your ability to work in your customary ways.
-Some people actually take college or master’s level courses during their breaks, and find it a source of incredible satisfaction.
+In fact, as you use your brain in different ways, you’ll enhance your ability to work in your customary ways.
+It can be as simple as reading a book or as ambitious as taking a college- or graduate-level class.